-If you’ve ever stepped outside the day after a storm to see cottony cumulus clouds floating gracefully across a sparkling blue sky while water drips from every branch, then you know what a joy it is to take a post-rain hike.
+If you’ve ever stepped outside the day after a storm to see cottony cumulus clouds floating gracefully across a sparkling blue sky while water drips from every branch, then you know what a joy it is to take a post-rain hike in San Diego County.
 Whether it’s a swollen cascade, the intoxicating scent of wet sage or creosote, or the suddenly hi-def views ranging for 100 miles or more in all directions, the best of our landscape comes out after the rain.

-If you’re looking for the best places to go following a storm, here is a short but by no means exhaustive list of some of the best post-rain hikes in the county:
+That said, if you’re looking for the best places to hike following a rain storm, here is a short but by no means exhaustive list of some of the best post-rain hikes in San Diego County:

 Torrey Pines Reserve and Extension: rain wakes up the dormant essential oils from black sage, coastal sagebrush, and the Torrey pine and practically sprays those intoxicating scents into your face.
 Couple that with undiminished views north and south along the coast and an often turbulent ocean below, and you have Torrey Pines at its best.
 Just check with the parks before you head out – trails are often closed for a bit after a big rain event to prevent erosion.